The Distance Education Instructional Accessibility Specialist is the main contact for faculty assistance for online course materials.

 If you are a new instructor, contact the Distance Ed Department to get a Canvas account, or fill out the appropriate forms linked to from the Request Help page.

-See the Canvas Accessibility page for guidance on how to create accessible materials in Canvas.
+See the Simple Accessibility Fixes page for guidance on how to create accessible materials in Canvas.

 - Scheduling accessibility reviews, consultations, or help sessions

-Reviews are conducted in Corrine's office, Room 4427 of Doyle Library, 3rd floor (in the Center for New Media) - OR by CCC Confer if you prefer not to come to campus.
-Reviews typically take 1 to 1.5 hours.
+Reviews are conducted in Corrine's office, Room 4427 of Doyle Library, 3rd floor (in the Center for New Media) - OR by Zoom if you prefer not to come to campus.
+Reviews typically take 1 hour.

 Making PDF and Word Doc files accessible